-Our daughter will turn five in July.
-She is one beautiful, spirited fireball of a young lady.
+My daughter is one beautiful, spirited fireball of a young lady.

-Since her first days of mobility, she has been willing and eager to try anything new.
-Not only is she in constant search of new hurdles to traverse, but actually seems to love the process of practice and failure in the search for learning.
+Since her first days of mobility, she was willing and eager to try anything new.
+Not only was she in constant search of new hurdles to traverse, but she actually seemed to love the process of practice and failure in the search for learning.

-A voracious risk taker, she will enthusiastically dive into virtually any opportunity to learn that intrigues her – building physical abilities in ballet, tennis and gymnastics, exploring her creativity in art, fashion and storytelling, learning to read, and, of course, using technology—she is the queen of the iPad, for instance.
+A voracious risk-taker, she would enthusiastically dive into virtually any opportunity to learn that intrigued her – building physical abilities in ballet, tennis, and gymnastics, exploring her creativity in art, fashion, and storytelling, learning to read, and, of course, using technology.

-Just recently, we have noticed the intrusion of the phrase “I can’t” into her vocabulary.
-These are not words often spoken or welcomed in our family or home.
+As she grew up, I began to notice the intrusion of the phrase “I can’t” into her vocabulary.
+These were not words often spoken or welcomed in our family or home.

-So, the questions we are asking are these.
-Just where is she hearing and learning to use this self limiting concept?
-How can we most effectively help her see the downside of embracing negativity without negatively impacting her love of trying out the new?
-Like ballet, fashion, and her other passions, trying new phrases on for size is an important aspect of learning for her.
+So, the questions this generated in me were as follows.
+Just where was my daughter hearing and learning to use this self-limiting concept?
+How could we most effectively help her see the downside of embracing negativity without negatively impacting her love of trying out the new?
+Like ballet, fashion, and her other passions, trying new phrases on for size was an important aspect of her learning.

 Let’s face it.
 Language is important.
-Each word and phrase that we choose and use has impact—on ourselves, teammates and others.
-When we begin conversations with “I can’t”, the outcome is certain.
+Each word and phrase that we choose and use impacts ourselves, teammates, and others.
+When we begin conversations with “I can’t,” the outcome is certain.

 Think about it.